Nobuo Kubota: Life

 Kubota grew up with a strong Japanese focus in his home and with an early interest in the writings by Jack Kerouac and D. T. Suzuki.
 These two factors partially explain his later attraction to Zen Buddhism.
+During World War II, he was incarcerated with his family in an internment camp for Japanese Canadians.

-He has a degree in architecture from the University of Toronto and practiced architecture for ten years.
+Kubota had a degree in architecture from the University of Toronto and practiced architecture for ten years.
 As an architect, his interest in Zen Buddhism was reinforced by an attraction to Japanese architecture, which was to have an influence on him later as a sculptor.
-He became a sculptor in 1969, showed regularly with the Isaacs Gallery group in Toronto, and is said to have deliberately adopted a Japanese 'look' in his work whereby he alludes to Japanese aesthetics and art.
+He became a sculptor in 1969, showed regularly with the Isaacs Gallery group in Toronto, and is said to have deliberately adopted a Japanese 'look' in his work whereby he alluded to Japanese aesthetics and art.

 When Nobuo Kubota was awarded a Canada Council grant in 1970 he was able to spend a year in Japan.
 He went ostensibly to study Japanese art but found his way to Kyoto where he was invited to live with a Zen master, Nanrei Sohatsu Kobori, in his temple in the famous Daitokuji complex.
+Kubota died in Toronto from a subdural hematoma on September 30, 2025, at the age of 93.